ConesaLab/paintomics4/docs/6_1_use_case.md

 ## Starting with PaintOmics
-**Paintomics** is a web tool for the integrative visualization of multiple omic datasets onto KEGG pathways.To start working with PaintOmics, open your browser (Google Chrome or Firefox preferably) and access to the following URL: [**http://bioinfo.cipf.es/paintomics/**](http://bioinfo.cipf.es/paintomics/) First you need to create a new account, choose the option **"Sign up now"** and fill the form with your data; or choose **"Start Guest Session",** to start a new guest session (please note that all data submitted by Guest users will keep on the system a maximum of 7 days). **Do not forget your password!!**  Explore the different options at main menu (left side of the window).
+**Paintomics** is a web tool for the integrative visualization of multiple omic datasets onto KEGG pathways.
+To start working with PaintOmics, open your browser (Google Chrome or Firefox preferably) and access the following URL: [**https://paintomics.top**](https://paintomics.top) First you need to create a new account, choose the option **"Sign up now"** and fill the form with your data; or choose **"Start Guest Session",** to start a new guest session (please note that all data submitted by Guest users will keep on the system a maximum of 7 days). **Do not forget your password!!**  Explore the different options at main menu (left side of the window).

 ## Preparing the data for PaintOmics
 Paintomics supports lot of different omic data types, however there are few considerations before start working:
 - -- **Files must contain** [**tab-separated values**](https://en.wikipedia.org/wiki/Tab-separated_values).
-- -- **Values must indicate differential changes between conditions** , e.g. differential expression or any method that you prefer for your omics data, but always:
+- -- **Values must indicate differential changes between conditions**, e.g. differential expression or any method that you prefer for your omics data, but always:
-  - ooPositive values indicate enrichment (e.g. overexpression in transcriptomics)
+  - positive values indicate enrichment (e.g. overexpression in transcriptomics)
-  - ooNegative values indicate reduction  (e.g. underexpression in transcriptomics As an illustrative example let's adapt the following files which contain RNA-seq data and DNase-seq.
+  - negative values indicate reduction  (e.g. underexpression in transcriptomics As an illustrative example let's adopt the following files which contain RNA-seq data and DNase-seq.
 ### Preparing RNA-SEQ Data
 Download the **Gene expression file (RNAseq\_CQN.txt).**This file contains gene expression quantification values for a subset of mouse genes, conveniently normalized in logarithmic scale.The file has 37 columns, separated by spaces, where:
 - --First column indicates the gene name (ENSEMBL gene ID)